ux3d/glTF-Sample-Viewer/README.md

 ### GltfView

 The GltfView component is associated with one WebGL2 context.
 In practice this means it will be associated with one HTML5 Canvas.
 This component manages the interaction between the canvas and the GL context.
-For example it therefore specifies the viewport, the swapchain and can be used to schedule frame renders.
+For example, it therefore specifies the viewport, the swapchain and can be used to schedule frame renders.

 ```js
 const view = new GltfView(webGl2Context);